 At around $20,000, even the base Civic LX gets climate control; an electronic parking brake; a USB port; and a 160-watt sound system.
 The Civic EX adds a 7.0-inch touchscreen; Apple CarPlay and Android Auto; more audio choices; heated front and rear seats; 17-inch wheels; and leather.
 The top-line Civic Touring starts around $27,500 and gains the Honda Sensing safety suite; a power front passenger seat; heated outboard rear seats; navigation; LED headlights; and a 450-watt premium audio system.

 The 2017 Hyundai Elantra SE starts around $18,000.
 It has cruise control; air conditioning; 15-inch wheels; a six-way adjustable driver seat; and a six-speaker audio system.
 Options include the automatic transmission; heated and ventilated front seats; memory seats; a split/fold rear seat; automatic climate control; USB ports and Bluetooth; Android Auto; a navigation system; premium audio; Hyundai's Blue Link telematics package; and more.

 The bottom line?
-The new Honda Civic is a very good mid-size car best experienced as a fully equipped Touring model--where it comes close to providing the space of higher-priced family sedans, with excellent ride and handling.
+The new Honda Civic is a very good mid-size car best experienced as a fully equipped Touring model—where it comes close to providing the space of higher-priced family sedans, with excellent ride and handling.
 The Elantra does well in near-base trim, though we'd want it optioned with the active-safety package.
-The Civic wins in styling, performance, and in safety, for now.
+The Civic is a clear winner, and we won't argue with those numbers.

 |Fuel Economy - Combined City and Highway|